bismillakhans/python-shortcuts/README.md

     rgb_frame = frame[:, :, ::-1]

- ## Reads a  FOLDER files from directory
+ ## Reads a  FOLDER files from directory:bug:
 ````

 for dirname, _, filenames in os.walk('/content/gdrive/My Drive/New/'):